javapathfinder/jpf-core/docs/gsoc/GSoC-2018-Project-Ideas.md

 ### Projects Descriptions

-#### Upgrading the Build System from Ant to sbt
-The goal of this project is to improve the JPF build system.
-Currently, JPF uses Ant, and this project includes changing the JPF build system to [sbt](http://www.scala-sbt.org/).
-This also includes bringing the configuration mechanism of JPF under sbt.
-Currently, the configuration mechanism is part of the core of JPF, [jpf-core](https://github.com/javapathfinder/jpf-core).
-The goal is to make this functionally as part of the build system.

 #### Support Java 9 for jpf-core
 jpf-core is essentially a JVM that currently supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 9.
 First, the JPF source itself has to be compatible with Java 9.
 Second, JPF should support new features of Java 9 bytecode and archives.
 Among new features of Java 9 are multi-version archives (JAR files) and the ability to link JAR files before they are used by the JVM.